Installing PlasmaPy for Development

-After creating your GitHub account, go to the PlasmaPy repository on GitHub and fork a copy of PlasmaPy to your account.
+After creating your GitHub account, go to PlasmaPy’s GitHub repository and fork a copy of PlasmaPy to your account.

 To access Git commands on Windows, try Git Bash.